 - Digital Media Production: Courses focus on developing hands-on skills in the use of digital, communication, and media technologies.
 They provide opportunities for students to develop their skills with a variety of digital tools, such as photography, mapping, and social media management.

 - Integration: Courses combine both understanding and practice in digital, communication, and media technologies.

-Other courses may apply to the certificate with the approval of the Director of Digital Initiatives.
-This is a hybrid program, with courses on-campus and online.
+Note: Other courses may apply to the certificate with the approval of the Director of Digital Initiatives.

 Theory and Analysis Cluster

 - BUSN 6610 & ISMG 6180 (Business) “Information Systems Management and Strategy”

 - Digital strategy is the application of digital technologies to business models to form new differentiating business capabilities.
 The course starts with the highlights of genesis and importance of IT in organizations, including the relationship between digital technology and competitiveness.
 Then, the development and management of an effective digital infrastructure are discussed.
 Realizing that the effective use of digital technology requires the alignment of competitive strategies, business processes, and applications, the course takes a top management perspective on the development of policies and plans that maximize the contribution of digital technologies to organizational goals.
 A broad overview of how systems support the operational, administrative, and strategic needs of organizations is covered.

 - Queer Media Studies is a discussion-based, writing-intensive seminar that examines the history and development of U.S. LGBTQI media by focusing on media texts and production, sociocultural context, and media reception.

 - COMM 4760/5760 (CLAS) “New Media and Society”